MLA/MUP Joint Degree

 A joint degree is a campus-approved program in which a student concurrently pursues two specifically identified degrees, and those degrees are conferred simultaneously.
 The total time for the two degrees can be decreased through the acceptance of required courses in one program as electives in the other.

 Students interested in pursuing joint degrees should consult both departments, as they must be admitted separately to each program.
 Once admitted, students must be enrolled in each program for at least one academic year after admission and must complete the requirements for each degree.

 For ease of scheduling and meeting concurrent enrollment requirements students in a joint program, we encourage students to focus on one program or the other in any given semester.
-If MLA students are taking primarily UP or MBA courses it is departmental policy not to fund them in that semester(s).
-For continued funding, a fellowship student must make adequate progress towards the completion of the MLA degree.

 Students in the MLA/MUP program must complete all MLA degree requirements, including any required 200- and 300-level prerequisites, 24 hours of graduate level Landscape Architecture courses, and 40 hours of Urban Planning course work.
 Students complete a minimum of (a) 88 total hours of graduate-level credit, or (b) a minimum of 40 graduate-level hours for the MUP degree and 40 graduate-level hours for the MLA degree.
 At the department’s discretion, up to 8 hours of graduate-level UP course work may be applied to the MLA degree.
 The student will complete a joint MLA thesis/MUP thesis project, working under either the LA or UP rubric, with committee members representing both units.